Information projection approach to propensity score estimation for handling selection bias under missing at random: Conclusion

 \section{Conclusion}

-The propensity score estimation problem is formulated as a density ratio estimation problem to adjust the selection bias in the sample.
-The density ratio function is defined for the balancing score function, and the resulting propensity scores can be efficient when the balancing score contains the true mean function.
-Variable selection methods are introduced to develop efficient propensity score weights.
-The proposed approach can be used as a unified tool for combining information from multiple data sources.
+In handling the selection bias of the voluntary sample, the problem of estimating the inverse propensity score is recast as a problem of estimating the density ratio function.
+The density ratio function is defined for the balancing score function, and the propensity scores that arise can be efficient if the balancing score includes the actual mean function.
+The information projection technique builds a self-efficient propensity score estimating function.
+The variable selection technique for the outcome model can be utilized to generate efficient propensity score weights.
+The proposed method can be utilized as a unifying tool for merging information from multiple data sources.

-There are several directions of further extensions of the proposed method.
-The proposed method can be extended to handle data integration problem \citep{chen2020doubly} in survey sampling.
+There are several directions for further extensions of the proposed method.
+The proposed method can be extended to handle data integration problems \citep{chen2020doubly} in survey sampling.
 Also, the proposed method is based on the assumption of missing at random.
 Extension to nonignorable nonresponse \citep{kim2011semiparametric} can be also an interesting research direction.
-Instead of using Kullback-Leibler divergence, we may use Hellinger divergence to achieve some robustness \citep{etho2021, li2019b}.
-In addition, the proposed method can be used for causal inference, including estimation of average treatment effect from observational studies (\citealp{morgan2014counterfactuals}; \citealp{yangding2020}).
+Instead of using Kullback-Leibler divergence, we may use Hellinger divergence \citep{etho2021, li2019b} or $\gamma$-power divergence \citep{eguchi2021} to achieve some robustness.
+In addition, the proposed method can be used for causal inference, including the estimation of the average treatment effect from observational studies (\citealp{yangding2020}).
 Developing tools for causal inference using the proposed method will be an important extension of this research.